 However, despite this dismal picture, there are also a couple of other VPNs that keep as few activity logs as possible.
-There are some others who don’t even track your activities and even if they store logs, they delete them from time to time in order to protect your privacy.
+There are some others who don’t even track your activiaties and even if they store logs, they delete them from time to time in order to protect your privacy.
 After all, you’re paying for a VPN in order to enjoy private and secure browsing.
 So, if these networks keep their own data they turn out to be a weak link in the VPN chain.
 In case you’re wondering how to trust a VPN provider, here are some quick guidelines that can help.
 Have a look.
 The ability of best VPNs to unblock geo-restricted netflix in het buitenland content has made them an essential bit of software to couple up with streaming service if you’re planning a holiday or business trip – and our dedicated Netflix VPN guide will ensure you find the best service for you.

 How to check if your VPN is trustworthy?